Luke-Grundvig/cs260-byu/README.md

 - **Frontend makes WebSocket connection:** Added in gameplay files.
 - **Data sent over WebSocket connection:** Players starting games, and their scores are sent.
 - **WebSocket data displayed:** Data mentioned is displayed on the gameplay page, next to the 'outlaw'.
 Because the gameplay uses page reloads to reset, it's a little unorthodox and resets but it does load.
 Especially if you log in one account and play on another while the first sits.

+### React deliverable
+**For the Websocket deliverable I converted the app to react**
+- **Bundled and transpiled:** Followed the given tutorial.
+- **Components:** Login, Highscores, and Gameplay are components.
+More than one of them fully functioning.
+- **Router:** Routing between Login and Gameplay directly.
+Highscore through navbar.
+- **Hooks:** Gameplay uses useState and useEffect, Highscores and Login also use useState.